MorVo1/Ramans/README.md

 #

 ## Requirements
-If you want to use our app you'll need: tkinter and pillow
+If you want to use our app you'll need: customtkinter and pillow

 ## How to use it?
 - Download our repository and `cd` to it.